MohseniBigBoy/LabelMe/README.md

 # LabelMe

-   *LabelMe* is a application to annotation, review and edit image datasets.
+   *LabelMe* is an application to annotation, review and edit image datasets.
    This application has two section, **"CROP ROI"** to annotation images and **"REVIEW&EDIT"** to review results.

  Requirements: